kavia-common/secure-user-authentication-system-166262-166281/authentication_backend/assets/supabase.md

 for each row execute procedure app.set_profile_email();

--- 1.2 verification codes: used for email verification and password reset (code-based) create type app.code_purpose as enum ('email_verification', 'password_reset');
+-- 1.2 verification codes: used for email verification and password reset (code-based) -- Note: Supabase SQL runner may not support "if not exists" for CREATE TYPE; created explicitly. create type app.code_purpose as enum ('email_verification', 'password_reset');

 create table if not exists app.verification_codes (